asadovka/cyb_web2/docs/Software_Requirements.md

 Tha main purpose of this document is to describe requirements and the structure of browser pages.
-With installed draw.io application or using the online version you can open mockups and check the current state of work.
+With installed sketch application or using the online version you can open mockups and check the current state of work.

 # Project description